23 Stylish Couple Looks for Every Kind of Plan

 Seafoam midi dress with walnut linen blazer, brown sandals, garden party table mood (option 2)

-Seafoam is gentle and fresh, while walnut linen adds warmth and maturity.
-Wear this for garden parties, outdoor rehearsal dinners, or spring lunches where the setting is doing a lot of the decorating.
-It solves the problem of light colors washing out by adding a darker natural layer.
+Seafoam gives off relaxation while walnut linen gives off a touch of sophistication.
+This is perfect for garden parties, outdoor rehearsal dinners, and spring lunches where the setting is doing most of the decorating.
+The darker natural layer resolves the problem of light colors washing out.
 Pair with brown sandals, a basket bag, and soft gold jewelry.

 14. Ice Blue Shirt and Graphite Trousers for Office-to-Date